peterhinch/micropython_ra8875/docs/GUI.md

 ## 2.2 Coordinates

-In common with most displays, the top left hand corner of the display is (0, 0) with increasing values of x to the right, and increasing values of y downward.
+As per graphics conventions the top left hand corner of the display is (0, 0) with increasing values of x to the right, and increasing values of y downward.
 Display objects exist within a rectangular bounding box; in the case of touch sensitive controls this corresponds to the sensitive region.
 Locations are